MartinoMensio/claimreview-collector/README.md

 While for the first group, the work of this project is just to aggregate them, the second requires scraping the pages and dealing with possibly broken metadata.

+## Data information

+For an approximate size of each of the origins, look at https://docs.google.com/spreadsheets/d/1etGJjS_l9iyWyWzBmqKYoGwz9_QKQKia4mUyfJWag9o/edit?pli=1#gid=0

 ## Useful queries